denrozhkov/usmobile/README.md

    - Recommendation: Encrypt passwords and store them in a separate table or system, linked to the Users collection via userId.
 This approach will also simplify the data model, eliminating the need to filter out the password field in the model/mapper.

 - User Email Validation:
    - Implement a check for existing email addresses during new user creation to prevent duplicate accounts.

+- User-MDN Relationship Management
+   - Introduce a new table to link userId and MDN, addressing scenarios such as:
+      - Users changing their phone numbers
+      - Users relinquishing numbers that are then assigned to other users
+   - Proposed table structure:
+      - userId (ObjectId, foreign key to Users collection)
+      - mdn (String)
+      - startDate (Date)
+      - endDate (Date)
+   - Develop corresponding API endpoints to manage these relationships

 - Daily Usage Data Management:

-   - Current System: Daily usage data is updated every 15 minutes, which may cause performance issues with GET requests.
+   - Current System: Daily usage data is updated every 15 minutes, which may cause performance issues with GET/POST requests.
+   - Proposed Solution for Consideration:
-   - Proposed Solution: Separate historical and current (today's) data into two tables:
+      - Separate historical and current (today's) data into two distinct collections
-      Create a mechanism to transfer data from the current table to the historical table.
+      - Implement a mechanism to transfer data from the current to the historical collection
-      Modify GET requests to combine data from both collections.
+      - Modify GET requests to query and combine data from both collections as needed
+   - Potential Benefits:

-   Benefits: This approach would improve query performance and data management efficiency.
+      - Possibly improved query performance for recent data
+      - Potential for more efficient updates to current data
+      - Opportunity for targeted optimizations on each collection
+   - Considerations and Caveats:
+      - Increased system complexity and development overhead
+      - Potential challenges in maintaining data consistency during transfers
+      - Possible performance impact on queries spanning both collections
+   - Next Steps:
+      - Conduct thorough performance profiling to identify actual bottlenecks
+      - Benchmark current system against the proposed split-collection approach
+      - Explore alternative optimizations such as:
+         - Improved indexing strategies
+         - Query optimization
+         - Utilizing MongoDB's time-series collections
+      - Evaluate the trade-offs between potential performance gains and increased complexity

 Project Link: [https://github.com/denrozhkov/usmobile](https://github.com/denrozhkov/usmobile)